-David Toms is a professional golfer with a tremendous heart.
-This can be seen in many areas of David’s life.
-Whether its his passion for the game of golf, his un-denying pride for LSU, his strive to better his community, or his most paramount role as a husband and father, Toms is vastly impacting the places and people around him.
+David Toms is a professional golfer with tremendous heart.
+With his passion for the game of golf, his undeniable pride for LSU, his striving to better his community, or his most paramount role as husband and father, Toms is vastly impacting the places and people around him.

 The David Toms Foundation was created by David and his wife Sonya in 2003.
-The Foundation aids underprivileged, abused, and abandoned children by providing opportunities from funding programs with the goal of enhancing a child’s self-worth.
-The David Toms Foundation has made more than $3.6 million in contributions since its commencement.
+The Foundation aids underprivileged, abused, and abandoned children by funding and providing opportunities that enhance a child’s self-worth.
+The David Toms Foundation has made more than $3.6 million in contributions since its establishment.

-For his philanthropic acts, Toms was been awarded the Payne Stewart Award in 2011, given annually to the PGA Tour’s “Man of the Year.”
-He was also given the Charlie Bartlett Award for his efforts in raising over $2 million for Hurricane Katrina and Rita victims.
+For his philanthropic activites, Toms was awarded the prestigious Payne Stewart Award in 2011, given annually to the PGA Tour’s 'Man of the Year.'
+He was also given the Charlie Bartlett Award for his efforts in raising over $2 million for Hurricane Katrina and Hurricane Rita victims.

 David began his golfing career in Shreveport, Louisiana as a teenager.
-He graduated from Airline High School and then moved on to play for the golf team at Louisiana State University where he earned All-America honors.
+He graduated from Airline High School in Bossier and then moved on to play collegiate golf for Louisiana State University where he earned All-American honors.
 Toms turned professional in 1989, and grabbed his first PGA Tour event victory in 1997 with the Quad City Classic.
 Toms gained three more titles during the 1999-2000 season, and nine top-10 finishes in 2001, three of which were victories and one being his first major at the PGA Championship in Atlanta.

-David was privileged to represent the United States in the Ryder Cup in 2002, 2004, and 2006.
-He has also been on the President’s Cup team in 2003,
+David had the privilege to represent the United States in the Ryder Cup in 2002, 2004, and 2006.
+He has also been on the President’s Cup team in

-Apart from his philanthropic acts and golf course designing, Toms is a passionate LSU fan, an avid duck hunter, and a proud dad of his two children, Carter and Anna.
+Apart from his philanthropic and golf course designing activities, Toms is a passionate LSU fan, an avid duck hunter, and a proud dad of his two children, Carter and Anna.